Table of Contents

 These fees correspond to the maximum power peak consumed during a month or a year.

-2. Other fees and subscriptions
+2. Other fixed fees

-Other fees and subscriptions are invoiced regardless of consumption.
+Fixed fees are billed regardless of consumption.

 These mainly include the following items: